-In connection with the Business Combination, OTR, Comera, Holdco and Maxim Group LLC entered into a Settlement and Release Agreement ("Settlement Agreement") pursuant to which OTR, Comera, Holdco and Maxim agreed, among other things that (1) all deferred underwriting fees owed to Maxim pursuant to the underwriting agreement between OTR and Maxim dated November 17, 2020 (the "Underwriting Agreement") would be satisfied by the issuance by Holdco to Maxim of shares of Holdco Series A Convertible Perpetual Preferred Stock, par value \$0.0001 per share ("Series A Preferred Stock") equal in value to \$3,395,389; (2) Maxim would waive its right of first refusal contained in the Underwriting Agreement to act for OTR, or any successor, in future public and private offerings; (3) certain fees owed to Maxim under the advisory agreement between Comera and Maxim, dated October 13, 2020, as amended on August 16, 2021 and January 25, 2022 (the "Comera Advisory Agreement") would be satisfied by the issuance by Holdco to Maxim of Holdco Series A Preferred Stock equal in value to \$910,000; (4) Maxim would invest \$1.0 million in a private placement of Holdco Common Stock (the "Maxim Private Placement") at a value of \$10.25 per share, which shares would receive certain registration rights under a separate registration rights agreement (the "Maxim Registration Rights Agreement"), (5) the shares of Holdco Common Stock issued to Maxim as a success fee for the Business Combination under the Comera Advisory Agreement which were previously registered in the registration statement on Form S-4 to which the proxy statement/prospectus formed a part (the "Registration Statement"), would be unrestricted and freely tradable; and (6) certain of Maxim's rights to fees for transactions and financings consummated after the Business Combination would be limited to transactions and financings with four specified counterparties previously introduced by Maxim.
-The terms of the Series A Preferred Stock are further described herein in "Description of Hold
+In connection with the Business Combination, OTR, Comera, Holdco and Maxim Group LLC entered into a Settlement and Release Agreement ("Settlement Agreement") pursuant to which OTR, Comera, Holdco and Maxim agreed, among other things that (1) all deferred underwriting fees owed to Maxim pursuant to the underwriting agreement between OTR and Maxim dated November 17, 2020 (the "Underwriting Agreement") would be satisfied by the issuance by Holdco to Maxim of shares of Holdco Series A Convertible Perpetual Preferred Stock, par value \$0.0001 per share ("Series A Preferred Stock") equal in value to \$3,395,389; (2) Maxim would waive its right of first refusal contained in the Underwriting Agreement to act for OTR, or any successor, in future public and private offerings; (3) certain fees owed to Maxim under the advisory Agreement") would be satisfied by the issuance by Holdco to Maxim of Holdco Series A Preferred Stock equal in value to \$910,000; (4) Maxim would invest \$1.0 million in a private placement of Holdco Common Stock (the "Maxim Private Placement") at a value of \$10.25 per share, which shares would receive certain registration rights under a separate registration rights agreement (the "Maxim Registration Rights Agreement"), (5) the shares of Holdco Common Stock issued to Maxim as a success fee for the Business Combination under the Comera Advisory Agreement which were previously registered in the registration statement on Form S-4 to which the proxy statement/prospectus formed a part (the "Registration Statement"), would be unrestricted and freely tradable; and (6) certain of Maxim's rights to fees for transactions and financings consummated after the Business Combination would be limited to transactions and financings with four specified counterparties previously introduced by Maxim.
+The terms of the Series A Preferred Stock are further described herein in "Description of Holdco's Securities."